“I am a worm”

 “Come now, let us reason together, says YHVH: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool” (Isaiah 1:18).

-It’s the same Hebrew word there, crimson, and the worm that was the crimson worm.
+It’s the same Hebrew word there for crimson, as for the crimson worm.

 So our Savior was telling us, as he was firmly attached to the tree at his vicious crucifixion:

-** “I’ve been nailed to a tree – firmly attached – as I’m about to end my life, for you – just as the Crimson worm attached itself to a tree or wood at the end of its life”.
+- “I’ve been nailed to a tree – firmly attached – as I’m about to end my life, for you – just as the Crimson worm attached itself to a tree or wood at the end of its life.
+I have a crown of thorns around my head, just as this Crimson worm has a thorn-like perimeter around its shell.”

 When you read Psalm 22:6 – “I am a worm” -- The Word was pointing us to the scarlet worm, to the crucifixion, to the power of his crimson or scarlet blood.
 God’s word never ceases to amaze.
 And praise you Yeshua, our Redeemer.